dblohm7/dblohm7.github.com/source/_posts/2013-02-15-plugin-hang-ui-on-aurora.markdown

 from the hung Firefox thread weren't working as well as I would have liked.

 After [numerous attempts](https://bugzilla.mozilla.org/show_bug.cgi?id=834127#c9)
-at fixing these issues, I determined that for the time being we will have to rescind the owner-owned relationship between Firefox and the Plugin Hang UI dialog.
-If we didn't do so, seemingly benign actions like a call to `PeekMessage` or passing a `WM_NCLBUTTONDOWN` message to `DefWindowProc` would be enough to bring the Plugin Hang UI to a halt.
+at fixing these issues, I determined that for the time being we will need to rescind the owner-owned relationship between Firefox and the Plugin Hang UI dialog.
+If we didn't do so, seemingly benign actions like calling `PeekMessage` or passing a `WM_NCLBUTTONDOWN` message to `DefWindowProc` would be enough to bring the Plugin Hang UI to a halt.
 Why is this, you ask?
 I decided to peek into kernel mode to find out.

 ### Adventures in Kernel Mode

-Recall that the guts of `USER32` and `GDI32` were moved into the kernel via `win32k.sys` in the Windows NT 3.5 timeframe.
+Recall that the guts of `USER32` and `GDI32` were moved into kernel mode via `win32k.sys` in the Windows NT 3.5 timeframe.
 It follows that any efforts to examine Win32 internals necessitates peering into kernel mode.
 I didn't need an elaborate remote debugging setup for my purposes, so I